Sponne School: Media attention

 Sponne was one of the first schools in Britain to switch its dietary policies following celebrity chef Jamie Oliver's anti–obesity TV campaign.
 In July 2006, 13-year-old William Guntrip set up a playground sweet shop to counteract what he considered to be "overpriced health food".
 Guntrip took more than £50 a day, selling chocolate bars and fizzy drinks to other pupils during break times.
 He was allegedly threatened with expulsion and the story was picked up by the national media.

 Sixth form

 Sponne School offers a Sixth Form for pupils in Year 12 and 13.
 The Sixth Form provides A-Level grade education and provides the same courses as a sixth form college.
 Uniform is smart-casual.
-At the start of Year 12, pupils chooses between 3 to 5 A-Level subjects to study.
+At the start of Year 12, pupils chooses between 3 and 5 A-Level subjects to study.
 The school holds a Sixth Form open evening for both internal and external candidates and provides prospective pupils with choice application forms.
 After a month of Year 12, pupils generally drop one subject; the majority of pupils study 3 subjects to A-Level.
 Sixth Form classes are smaller than standard secondary school lessons, allowing teachers to provide a more in depth level of teaching.